royJackman/teachingDavePython/README.md

 # teachingDavePython
-A library so Dave can learn Pyton!
+A library so Dave can learn Python!